vy-labs/amazon-cloudformation-dse/README.md

 These don't work yet.
 Sorry.

-This is an Amazon CloudFormation template that will deploy a single or multiple datacenter DataStax Enterprise cluster.
+This is an Amazon CloudFormation template generator that will deploy a single or multiple datacenter DataStax Enterprise cluster.

 To run the templates you will need to have the AWS CLI installed.
 Instruction on that are available [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Documentation for the AWS CLI is [here](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cli.html).
 To configure the AWS CLI run the command: